mandle420/DCS_Standalone_on_linux/README.md

 if you fix it let me know

 ## fx_5_0 error shaders not compiling
-this is usually caused by a missing Wine/Proton trick, make sure you have all of the Wine/Proton tricks
+this is usually caused by a missing Wine/Proton trick, make sure you have all of the Wine/Proton tricks, if that still dosent work try launching the DCSupdater.exe via lutris

 ## Apache crashes game
-This is caused by a missing font, I do not know wich one but I believe it is a font that is not avalable for redistribution, ie: cannot be legally obtained on Linux so I unfortunately cannot tell you where to get them but if you can get your hands on a copy of `C:/Windows/Fonts` than that will fix your issue
+This is caused by a missing font, I do not know wich one but I believe it is a font that is not avalable for redistribution, ie: cannot be legally obtained on Linux so I unfortunately cannot tell you how to obtain them but if you can get your hands on a copy of `C:/Windows/Fonts` than that will fix your issue

 # Vr References